William Byrd II: Lucy Parke Byrd

 Byrd courted Lucy Parke, daughter of Jane Ludwell Parke and Daniel Parke (1664–1710), who was Governor of the Leeward Islands.
 Lucy lived near Colonial Williamsburg at the Parke's Queen's Creek plantation in York County, Virginia with her mother and her sister Frances.
-Her father, who lived with his mistress, forbid the women from entertaining male callers and did not provide the money to have clothes of their station.
+Her father, who lived with his mistress, forbade the women from entertaining male callers and did not provide the money for them to have clothes of their station.
 This made it difficult for Frances and Lucy to have suitors.
 Byrd, though, knew Parke and his aristocratic connections, and was favorably impressed with Parke's daughters, particularly Lucy.
 Byrd married Lucy on May 4, 1706, at the Queen's Creek plantation.
 Frances was married on the same day to John Custis (1678–after 14 November 1749).

 At the time of their marriage, Lucy Parke was 18 years old, and her mother was concerned that Daniel Parke's many romantic affairs and reputation for stinginess were hurting his daughter's marriage prospects.
 When Byrd wrote a letter to the Parkes asking to court Lucy, they immediately accepted.
 Byrd wooed her with passionate letters proclaiming his love.
 He was promised a £1,000 dowry when he married Lucy, but rather than delivering it upon their marriage, he was bequeathed the amount at Parke's death.
 Byrd assumed debts of the Parke estate, which was a financial burden throughout the rest of his life.
 In exchange for accepting the debts, he took over lands that had been left to his wife's sister.

-Soon after their wedding, Parke found that her husband was passionate, but not open to emotional and intellectual closeness.
-Byrd was far more interested in sexual intimacy alone, and was sexually unfaithful to his wife.
-Parke often turned a blind eye to such affairs, but showed her displeasure if this was mentioned publicly or she caught him in the act.
-Byrd notes in his diary entry for July 15, 1710 that Parke caught him in flagrante with an enslaved maid, Jenny, who was likely a minor.
-Parke, "against my will caused little Jenny to be burned with a hot iron, for which I quarrelled with her".
+Byrd and Lucy Parke Byrd quarreled frequently.
+Byrd sometimes noted that after these arguments, they made up and he "rogered her" or "gave her a flourish."
+Their arguments often involved their slaves.
+Byrd notes in his diary entry for July 15, 1710 that Parke, "against my will caused little Jenny to be burned with a hot iron, for which I quarreled with her".

 Based on his diary, Byrd was singularly focused on treating his wife as a subordinate and did not foment closeness with their children.
 He often left his family for long periods of time.

 Their children were: Evelyn Byrd, for whom Evelynton Plantation was named, and Wilhelmina Byrd, who married Thomas Chamberlayne.

 Despite the couple's differences, aspects of their relationship appear tender and romantic.
 Following Byrd to London, she died of smallpox in 1716.
 Byrd suffered greatly, blaming himself for her death.
 He wrote of the "insupportable pain in her head… the smallpox… we thought it best to tell her the danger.
 She received the news without the least fright, and was persuaded she would live… Gracious God what pains did she take to make a voyage hither to seek a grave."